 Rust does deref coercion when it finds types and trait implementations in three cases:

-From &T to &U when T: Deref<Target=U>.
+From &T to &U when T: Deref<Target=U>

-From &mut T to &mut U when T: DerefMut<Target=U>.
+From &mut T to &mut U when T: DerefMut<Target=U>

-From &mut T to &U when T: Deref<Target=U>.
+From &mut T to &U when T: Deref<Target=U>

 The first two cases are the same except for mutability.
-The first case says that if you have a &T, and T implements Deref to some type U, you can get a &U transparently.
+The first case states that if you have a &T, and T implements Deref to some type U, you can get a &U transparently.
 The second case states that the same deref coercion happens for mutable references.

-The last case is trickier: Rust will also coerce a mutable reference to an immutable one.
-The reverse is not possible though: immutable references will never coerce to mutable ones.
+The third case is trickier: Rust will also coerce a mutable reference to an immutable one.
+But the reverse is not possible: immutable references will never coerce to mutable references.
 Because of the borrowing rules, if you have a mutable reference, that mutable reference must be the only reference to that data (otherwise, the program wouldn’t compile).
 Converting one mutable reference to one immutable reference will never break the borrowing rules.
-Converting an immutable reference to a mutable reference would require that there was only one immutable reference to that data, and the borrowing rules don’t guarantee that.
+Converting an immutable reference to a mutable reference would require that there is only one immutable reference to that data, and the borrowing rules don’t guarantee that.
 Therefore, Rust can’t make the assumption that converting an immutable reference to a mutable reference is possible.

 The Drop Trait Runs Code on Cleanup

 The second trait important to the smart pointer pattern is Drop, which lets us customize what happens when a value is about to go out of scope.
 We can provide an implementation for the Drop trait on any type, and the code we specify can be used to release resources like files or network connections.
 We’re introducing Drop in the context of smart pointers because the functionality of the Drop trait is almost always used when implementing a smart pointer.
-For example, Box<T> customizes Drop in order to deallocate the space on the heap that the box points to.
+For example, Box<T> customizes Drop to deallocate the space on the heap that the box points to.

 In some languages, the programmer must call code to free memory or resources every time they finish using an instance of a smart pointer.
 If they forget, the system might become overloaded and crash.
 In Rust, we can specify that a particular bit of code should be run whenever a value goes out of scope, and the compiler will insert this code automatically.

-This means we don’t need to be careful about placing clean up code everywhere in a program that an instance of a particular type is finished with, but we still won’t leak resources!
+As a result, we don’t need to be careful about placing clean up code everywhere in a program that an instance of a particular type is finished with, but we still won’t leak resources!

 We specify the code to run when a value goes out of scope by implementing the Drop trait.
 The Drop trait requires us to implement one method named drop that takes a mutable reference to self.
-In order to be able to see when Rust calls drop, let’s implement drop with println! statements for now.
+To see when Rust calls drop, let’s implement drop with println! statements for now.

-Listing 15-8 shows a CustomSmartPointer struct whose only custom functionality is that it will print out Dropping CustomSmartPointer! when the instance goes out of scope.
-This will demonstrate when Rust runs the drop function:
+Listing 15-14 shows a CustomSmartPointer struct whose only custom functionality is that it will print Dropping CustomSmartPointer! when the instance goes out of scope.
+This example demonstrates when Rust runs the drop function:

-Filename: src/main.rs
+src/main.rs

 struct CustomSmartPointer {